kalxas/rasdaman/doc/main/02_inst-guide.rst

     change connect string to *c*

 ``-user u``
-    the user name used to connect ``ras­server`` to the base DBMS server; using this optional parameter auto­matically implies ident-based authentication.
+    the user name used to connect ``rasserver`` to the base DBMS server; using this optional parameter automatically implies ident-based authentication.

 ``-passwd p``
-    the password used to connect ``rasserver`` to the base DBMS server; using this optional parameter auto­matically implies ident-based authentication.
+    the password used to connect ``rasserver`` to the base DBMS server; using this optional parameter automatically implies ident-based authentication.

 The connection parameters can be changed at any time, however the servers will get the information only when they are restarted.